Education for sustainable development

 All undergraduate programmes have been asked to identify existing sustainability teaching, as part of the University's curriculum transformation project and the programme approval process.
 Academics have identified core and optional modules that have intended learning outcomes that align to one or more of the 17 SDGs.

-Top 5 Sustainability Development Goals in our undergraduate teaching:
+Top 5 Sustainability Development Goals which most commonly feature in our modules are:

 - Goal 10: Reduced inequalities